raspberrypilearning/scratch-led-game/en/step_2.md

 --- task ---
 Your jumper wires should all have hollow 'F' ends that fit over the pins.

-Connect a jumper cable to Pin 1 (make sure it's an F-F wire).
+Connect a jumper wire to Pin 1 (make sure it's an F-F wire).
 Pin 1 is always on and provides 3 V of power to whatever you connect to it.

 ![Circuit diagram of a jumper wire connected to 3V3 on a Raspberry Pi.](images/Pi_jumper_Test1.png)